tempranova/turtlerp/README.md

 Tests

-- Text getting hidden width-wise by scrolling bar in description
 - Sometimes new name isn't appearing right away (not updated when open?) -- requires a target or mouseover to get updated currently?

 Bugs